Coding-Think/Python/Regular-Expression.md

 # Regular-Expression
 I had learned Python before, but I didn’t realize how important regular expressions are.
 If you are going to clean data or do something repetitive and mechanical with data,regular expressions should be your first choice.
-**In case you are Japanese there are Japanese website.do not care about the example just check the grammar [正規表現（Regular Expressions）文法解説 - Qiita](https://qiita.com/luohao0404/items/7135b2b96f9b0b196bf3)**
+**In case you are Japanese there are Japanese website.
+Do not care about the words just check the grammar
+[正規表現（Regular Expressions）文法解説 - Qiita](https://qiita.com/luohao0404/items/7135b2b96f9b0b196bf3)**
 # Grammar
 | Pattern     | Meaning                             | Example |